1bless/Need-For-Sleep/README.md

 # Need For Sleep Car Game

 ## Description
 Need For Sleep is an immersive 2D car racing game built in Python.
-It allows players to experience the thrill of car racing LOL, including buying and selling cars, tuning, and racing on various tracks.
+It allows players to experience the thrill of car racing, including buying and selling cars, tuning, and racing on various tracks.
 The game features a selection of cars each with unique attributes and capabilities.

 ## Educational Context
 This project was developed as part of our coursework at Digital Career Institute (DCI).
 It provided us with a hands-on opportunity to apply our programming skills in a practical project and learn collaboratively.
 We thank DCI for their guidance and support throughout this project.